Intermittent Fasting for Women | Hormones | Safety | Benefits | Schedules

 Also, fasting stimulates the sympathetic nervous system, causing the body to release adrenaline, cortisol, and growth hormone.

-That could be a reason why many people report increased perception and mental clarity during intermittent fasting.
+That could be why many people report increased perception and mental clarity during intermittent fasting.

 8. Gut Health